curl/everything-curl/libcurl/tlsoptions.md

 ### TLS Client certificates

-When using TLS and the server asks the client to authentice using certificates, you typically specify the private key and the corresponding client certificate using `CURLOPT_SSLKEY` and `CURLOPT_SSLCERT`.
+When using TLS and the server asks the client to authenticate using certificates, you typically specify the private key and the corresponding client certificate using `CURLOPT_SSLKEY` and `CURLOPT_SSLCERT`.
 The password for the key is usually also required to be set, with `CURLOPT_SSLKEYPASSWD`.